• GIFT IDEAS

 Follow The Frugal Girls on Pinterest for more Easy Recipes and Fun Tips!

-That’s it ~ now wasn’t that easy??
-I recommend serving this crockpot chicken dinner with a side of Rice… YUM!
 Seriously, this Crockpot Orange Chicken is so simple to make!
 Give it a try, and let me know you think.

-I have even more delicious and Easy Crockpot Recipes and these super Easy Asian Recipes to share with you.
 When it comes to easy dinner inspiration and Crock Pot recipes, you simply can always use a few more!!

 So have some fun being tempted by these yummy ideas…

-Instant Pot Orange Chicken Recipe
+Easy Instant Pot Orange Chicken

 Enjoy your favorite orange chicken right from home when you make this easy Instant Pot Orange Chicken Recipe!

-Crockpot Orange Glazed Meatballs Recipe
+Easy Orange Glazed Meatballs

 This sweet and sticky barbecue Orange Glazed Meatballs Recipe creates a slow cooked masterpiece that is absolutely divine!

-Slow Cooker Honey Garlic Chicken
+Crockpot Honey Garlic Chicken

 This delicious Slow Cooker Chicken dinner is loaded with flavor, and perfect served with a side of rice!

-Crock Pot General Tso Chicken Recipe
+Crockpot General Tso Chicken Recipe

 You need to add this one to your menu – SO good!
 I just keep making it every week.
 This is one Chicken dinner I cannot get tired of!!